|

 We

-arts” for Medieval fencing activities or those specifically pursuing
+martial arts” for Medieval fencing activities or those

-later 16th and 17th century styles calling their pursuit
+specifically pursuing later 16th and 17th century styles

 The ARMA is the official representative for the martial arts of Renaissance Europe to the World Martial Arts Union (WoMAU).
 Under the official patronage of UNESCO,